The Vision Thing

 Every writer will experience a unique and different approach to writing a first draft.
 (Spoiler: There ain’t no single way!)
 For some writers—not many, but a few—each page will emerge pristine and complete as is.
 Those writers are basically drafting, editing, re-editing and polishing each page in their heads before continuing to the next page.
 For the rest of us, however, our first draft is (or will be) a hot mess, filled with gaping plot holes and various discrepancies, half-baked thoughts and overtly flowery prose—all waiting for an eventual fix in subsequent drafts.

 Writing (and finishing) a novel involves an intricate, two-step process: Part 1.
 The Idea.
 And, Part 2.
 The Implementation.
 The Idea (your original concept) is largely a Right Brain (creative thinking) process.
 The Implementation (writing it down) is mostly a Left Brain (critical thinking, problem solving) process.
 For most writers, creativity isn’t difficult.
 We’re all daydreamers at heart.
 Some of us are natural-born storytellers.
-Both the difficulty and the success of our efforts depend upon upon which of those ideas we choose and refine into relevant prose.
+Both the difficulty and the success of our efforts depend upon which of those ideas we choose and refine into relevant prose.
 Sometimes, the chasm between The Idea and The Implementation may seem impossible.
+(But it’s not!)

 Part 1.
 The Idea: Perceiving a potential novel—those weeks or months or years spent contemplating a story—that’s pretty much quantum thinking.
 Fragmented concepts spin around our heads like graffiti at Marti Gras, thoughts about this-or-that coming and going in no particular order.
 But then we must gather the resulting chaos…